cutiepie-10/BasicSpringApp/README.md

 # BasicSpringApp
-I did the backend development in this app and cloned the front end.
+I did the backend development in this app.